agrostar/zzapi/docs/zzapi-bundle-description.md

 * `follow`: whether to follow redirects (default is false)
 * `verifySSL`: whether to enfoce SSL certificate validation (default is false)
 * `showHeaders`: whether to show the response headers for each request (default is false)
+* `rawParams`: whether to consider the params as is (default is false, ie use URL encoding)
 * `keepRawJSON`: whether to keep the original response JSON without formatting it. (default is false)
 * `stopOnFailure`: whether to skip other tests when any of the status tests fail.